ey-lon/terminal_minigames/README.md

 # Terminal MiniGames

-## ABOUT THE PROJECT:
+### ABOUT THE PROJECT:
-This is a personal project where I try to code and put together different games that you can play on the command line.
+This is a personal project where I try to code and put together different games that you can play on the command line.<br>

-## CONTAINS:
+It contains:

-### GUESS THE NUMBER:
+# • GUESS THE NUMBER:
+### ABOUT THE GAME:
-A small game where you have to guess a random number.
+A small game where you have to guess a random number between 1 and 100.
 ### OPTIONS:
+Customizable range.<br>
+Customizable number of attempts.

+# • TIC-TAC-TOE
+### ABOUT THE GAME:
+Tic-tac-toe is played on a 3 x 3 grid by two players, who alternately place the marks X and O in one of the 9 spaces in the grid.<br>
+The first player to get 9 of their marks in a row (vertically, horizontally or diagonally) is the winner.<br>
+When all the squares are full, the game is over.
+### OPTIONS:
-You can change the range and the limit of attempts in the menu.
+You can play against the CPU.<br>

-## Usage
+You can play against another PLAYER in shared-screen.

+Customizable grid size.<br>
+Customizable marks (X, O) colors.

+# HOW TO USE:
 | command | description |
 | ------- | ----------- |
 | `make` | compile *terminal_games* |